How the Company that Invented the Sharing Economy Is Innovating

 We are often compared to charter companies, but there’s quite a difference.
 First, we’re always in complete control of our fleet, so you’ll never wonder where or by whom your plane has been maintained.
 With a charter provider, you’ll notice that their maintenance and training standards vary greatly by provider.
 Multiple providers may be involved in maintaining the aircraft and hiring and training pilots.

 While our customers enjoy complete accessibility to their aircraft and the ability to exchange to a larger or smaller aircraft type, with charter providers, availability and response times vary greatly and often aren’t guaranteed.
 For instance, a backup aircraft and crew isn’t guaranteed in the event a maintenance issue occurs, which may impact your cost.
-And charter aircraft tend to be older, whereas most of our fleet only averages 8.8 years old.
+And charter aircraft tend to be older, whereas the majority of our fleet is composed of aircraft that are less than five years old.
 With NetJets, the cost is predictable for the entire term of contract.
 You only pay for occupied flight hours, with no hidden fees and no ferry (positioning) fees.

 How does NetJets approach innovation?

 We leverage insights gained from over a half-century of perfecting private jet travel, and apply it to create even smarter technologies and innovative solutions.
 One example that we use every day is IntelliJet II, our proprietary reservation and flight-tracking system.
 We also have the Waypoint app, which keeps our flight operations and pilots in constant communication, assuring the pilots have the most up-to-date flight information and owner preferences, without fail.
 We even monitor and analyze crewmember alertness based on circadian rhythms, sleep and travel pattern, and other variables.
 This kind of cutting-edge technology allows us to concentrate on the safety of our customers, pilots, and crew at all times.